-There has never been a version of .NET core that supports remoting.
-As a result, it has inoperable placeholders that have been marked as obsolete and will be removed soon.
+There has never been a version of the .NET core that supports remoting.
+As a result it has inoperable placeholders that have been, marked as obsolete and will be, removed soon.

 .NET Core’s APIs were copied from the .NET Framework technology of Code Access Security.
 The Single Internet Information Server was used to host different applications during the .NET framework era.
 CAS was created in order to limit the potential damage.

 A risk indicator would be, added to APIs to indicate how risky they are.
 A browser-hosted application is also a use of CAS.
 The implementation of CAS was hard, as it was with earlier technologies.
 IIS trust levels were, ignored for several browser-hosted applications later on.